 }

-Give a Go function called DivRem which accepts two integers, x and y, and returns their integer quotient and integer remainder, respectively.
+DivRem which accepts two integers, x and y, and returns their integer quotient and integer remainder, respectively.
 Use named return values.

 func DivRem(x, y int) (quotent int, remainder int) {